webrecorder/archiveweb.page-site/guide/index.md

 Use this guide to go over the following:
 * Installing archiveweb.page
 * Capturing websites using archiveweb.page
-* Downloading your colletions from archiveweb.page
+* Downloading your collections from archiveweb.page
 * Sharing your collections from archiveweb.page

 ## Where do I start?